mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Tripod grip on the left (good for writing), palm grip on the right (good for gesture drawing).</figcaption>
 </figure>

 As you sketch and draw with this *palm grip* you'll need to get comfortable with both **pushing** and **pulling** your strokes.
 Your entire arm and wrist should be moving --- wrist only movements will lack fluidity.
-To better illustrate what I mean here's a slow-motion video of me drawing with the palm grip.
+To better illustrate what I mean here's a video of me drawing with the palm grip.

 <figure>
   <iframe width="640" height="360" src="https://www.youtube.com/embed/rqBLBCfDjZU?showinfo=0" frameborder="0" allowfullscreen></iframe>